-"Used Chevy Traverse Overview And How To Buy At The Best Price!"
+Pre-2018 Chevy Traverse Overview And How To Buy At The Best Price

-The Chevy Traverse is a vehicle that fills an important niche for those seeking the passenger and cargo capacity of a minivan with the sportier look of an SUV.
-Sure, minivans are versatile and functional, but a growing market segment just can't live with its image.
-The result is a stylish crossover with a carlike ride and plenty of room.
+The first generation Chevy Traverse made its debut in 2009 and was produced through the 2017 model year.
+It fills an important niche for those seeking the passenger and cargo capacity of a minivan with the sportier look of an SUV.
+The result is a stylish crossover with a carlike ride with plenty of room.